-With reference to point 3, all Technical Reports will be evaluated by the Council's external evaluators and are required to adhere to the following conditions.
+With reference to point 2 and 3, all Technical Reports will be evaluated by the Council's external evaluators and are required to adhere to the following conditions.
 Failure to do so will render any submission under the Technology Development Programme ineligible.

 - All reports must pass at the first round.
-(No amendments will be possible) - The reports receive an aggregate score of \geq 350 of a possible 500 points.
+(No amendments will be possible) - The reports receive an aggregate score of $\geq$ 350 of a possible 500 points.

 Please note that the council requires a minimum of 2 weeks to evaluate all technical reports.
-This should be taken into account when preparing your Technology Development Application.
+This should be considered when preparing your Technology Development Application.
+The deadline for the Technology Development Application will still need to be respected if applying under eligibility criteria number 2 and 3.